HabitatMap/AirCasting/README.md

 ### Branching strategy

 - `master` is stable code, which automatically deployes to `aircasting.org`.
 If you're setting up your own copy of Aircasting use this branch.
-- `staging` is a base branch to which we merge code.
-It automatically deployes to staging server.
-It may contain some work-in-progress code or unfinished features.

 ### Prerequisite: Debian / Ubuntu